mixpanel/docs/pages/docs/session-replay/session-replay-web.md

     - You can make the switch to our latest plan directly from the [pricing page](https://mixpanel.com/pricing/).
 - Enterprise customers should contact their account manager to determine their plan status.

-Customers will be blocked from viewing additional replays above their monthly limit (or custom limit, in the case of purchasing an add-on amount on an Enterprise plan) until they upgrade or purchase additional volumes.
+Customers will be blocked from viewing additional replays above their monthly limit (or custom add-on limit for an Enterprise plan) until they upgrade or purchase additional volumes.

 ## Using Session Replay